-- 1. Preclinical Sciences: Two 19-week periods in Year One; Two 19-week periods in Year Two - 2.
-BSIC Intersession: 13 weeks of Basic Sciences Integration Course, mandatory National Board of Medical Examiners (NBME) Comprehensive Basic Science Examination - 3.
-Clinical Sciences: 84 weeks of clinical core and elective rotations (including the Family Medicine I/Internal Medicine I-Advanced Introduction to Clinical Medicine) - 4.
-Obtain a passing score on the United States Medical Licensing Examination (USMLE) Steps 1 and 2 CK.
-Students who do not plan to practice medicine in the United States can meet their graduation requirements by passing the Medical Council of Canada Qualifying Examination (MCCQE Part I) or by passing the NBME International Foundations of Medicine Examination (IFOM Clinical Science Examination).
-Students should be aware that while passing of the MCCQE Part I Examination or the IFOM Clinical Science Examination meet the requirements for graduation from AUA, obtaining a passing USMLE Step 2 CK score is required for residency training in the United States.
+- Preclinical Sciences: - o Two 19-week periods in Year One; Two 19-week periods in Year Two - Basic Sciences Integration Semester: 15 weeks of Basic Sciences Integration Course, mandatory National Board of Medical Examiners (NBME) Comprehensive Basic Science Examination or equivalent - Clinical Sciences: 84 weeks of clinical core and elective rotations (including the Family Medicine I/Internal Medicine I-Advanced Introduction to Clinical Medicine) - Obtain a passing score on the United States Medical Licensing Examination (USMLE) Steps 1 and 2 CK.
+Students who do not plan to practice medicine in the United States can meet their graduation requirements by passing the Medical Council of Canada Qualifying Examination (MCCQE Part I) or by passing the NBME International Foundations of Medicine Examination (IFOM Clinical Science Examination) in lieu of Step 2 CK.
+Students should be aware that while passing of the MCCQE Part I Examination or the IFOM Clinical Science Examination meets the requirements for graduation from AUA, obtaining a passing USMLE Step 1 and Step 2 CK score is required for residency training in the United States.

 Please Note: All students must be certified by AUACOM before becoming eligible to sit for any of the above examinations.